r3n33/CozmoLetsRobot/README.md

 ## Note for audio streaming on MacOS:

 The `startAudioCaptureLinux` function in send_video.py calls ffmpeg with alsa input.
 If you want to stream audio from your mac use `-f avfoundation -i ":0"` in place of `-f alsa -ar 44100 -ac %d -i hw:%d`

+Remove the first two arguments in the parentheses since you're removing two %d's

 I also recommend changing the audio streaming bitrate from 32k to 128k with `-b:a 128k` in the same ffmpeg call.